SCAPE project - central Hove and Patcham

 In the spring, selection panels (formed of representatives from the council, external experts and the local community) selected proposals submitted by Robert Bray Associates for both Carden Avenue and Norton Road.
 Feedback from the public informed the decision of the selection panels.

-Robert Bray Associates will now work with the council and the local communities to further develop and refine their proposals.
+Robert Bray Associates has been working with the council and the local communities to further develop and refine their proposals.

 Brighton & Hove City Council would like to thank Robert Bray Associates for submitting their proposals for the competition, along with everyone that provided feedback on the public exhibition and also to those that participated in the selection panels.